-Prof. Dr. Joachim Grage studied German, chemistry, and Scandinavian philology in Göttingen and Copenhagen/Denmark.
+Prof. Dr. Joachim Grage studied German, chemistry, studied art history, theater, and Scandinavian philology and religious studies in the in Göttingen and Copenhagen/Denmark.
 After earning his PhD in Scandinavian linguistics, literature, and and German philology in 1999, he worked in succession as research assistant, junior professor, and, from 2004 to 2006, as director of the Department of Scandinavian Studies in Göttingen.
-He has served as professor of North Germanic philology (modern literature and culture) and director of the Department of Scandinavian Studies of the University of Freiburg since ies at the University of 2008.
+He has served as professor of North Germanic Confederation of Universities philology (modern literature on the Upper Rhine (Eucor). and culture) and director of the Department of Scan- as director of the Departdinavian Studies of the University of Freiburg since ies at the University of 2008.
 His research interests include Scandinavian literatures from the 17th century to the present, literary practices and the performativity of literature.
-Søren Kierkegaard, nature poetry and literary discourses of nature, and Scandinavian-German cultural relations.
+Søren Kierkegaard, nature poetry and literary discourses the reception of Norse of nature, and Scandinavian-German cultural relations.
 Photo: private